PinkyRabbit/nodejs-python-vim-config/README.md

 Full description of Fuzzy for Vim [is here](https://github.com/junegunn/fzf.vim).
 You can add any option to config if you need.

 ## Snippets List:
+I dont using `YouCompleteMe` with tern.
+I tryed, but... it was not such good.
+Snippets for JS development mach better!
 * [html](https://github.com/honza/vim-snippets/blob/master/snippets/html.snippets)
 * [full list of honza's snippets](https://github.com/honza/vim-snippets/tree/master/snippets)
 (Honza's snippets commented! if you want to use it you must open it into `.vimrc`)
 * [ES6](https://github.com/epilande/vim-es2015-snippets)
 * [React](https://github.com/epilande/vim-react-snippets)
+I created [cheatsheet](https://github.com/PinkyRabbit/my-cheatsheets-A3-A2/blob/master/snippets%20Vim-React%20A2.docx) for fast lerning hotkeys.
 * [Testing](https://github.com/alexbyk/vim-ultisnips-js-testing)

 ## Code formating